 - difficulty tying shoes, putting on clothes, and other self-care activities

 - difficulty performing school activities such as writing, coloring, and using scissors

 People with DCD may become self-conscious and withdraw from sports or social activities.
 However, limited exercise can lead to poor muscle tone and weight gain.
 Maintaining social involvement and good physical condition is essential for overcoming the challenges of DCD.

 DCD is difficult to diagnose because the symptoms may be confused with those of other conditions.
-The Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) lists four criteria that must be met for a diagnosis of DCD:
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-V) lists four criteria that must be met for a diagnosis of DCD:

 - The child shows delays in reaching motor milestones.

 - The condition significantly interferes with activities of daily living and/or academic performance.

 - The symptoms begin early in the child’s life.